Can I Use A Folding Camper In Europe?

 Looking to broaden your horizons beyond the UK?
 There are plenty of beautiful holiday locations in Europe, with brilliant camping spots and countless activities to enjoy.
 My family and I purchased our folding camper with a view to using it in Europe, but I was unsure about taking my camper to Europe for several reasons.

 Can I use my folding camper in Europe?
 You can use a folding camper in Europe.
-On most sites in Europe, you will have a pitch with electric, water and drainage as you would in the UK.
+On most sites in Europe, you will have a pitch with electricity, water and drainage as you would in the UK.

 I’ve put together some things that you need to know when travelling in Europe.
 It’s really important that you read these as they really can make or break your holiday!
 Also, there are a few particularly nice places to stop in Europe, which I’ll tell you all about in this blog post.